Contents

 Max drawdown-3.4%-5.9%-2.5pp

-P&L gap: +2.46 percentage points.
-Sounds like a big AI win, but break it down and the entire gap comes from "execution discipline," not "AI intelligence".
+In this illustration the AI account ends a couple of percentage points ahead.
+That sounds like a big AI win, but break it down and the entire gap comes from "execution discipline," not "AI intelligence".
 AI didn't miss signals, AI honored every stop and TP, AI had basically no slippage.
 Swap in a 100%-disciplined human (the kind that doesn't exist) and the gap probably closes.

 3. Per-Signal Execution Differences #